IRFM/D0FUS/DEVELOPMENT_NOTES.md

 # To do

 * Add a detailed output of the coil comprizing post-process of sigma_z, sigma_r, sigma_theta + Conductor shape and area for TF and CS -> Timothé
-* In D0FUS_Scan_2D_generic, instead of creating many matrices "by hand", can we not create a matrix of (class) Output_parameters? -> Timothé
-* In D0FUS_Scan_2D_generic, allow users to choose any couple of output parameters for iso-contours -> Timothé
 * Use classes as arguments of e.g. the run function instead of a long list of input and output variables -> Arthur
 * Check pep8 conventions -> Arthur
 * Comment from Sebastian Kay Conde Lorenzo: On LaTEx strings, use the string modifier "r" (e.g: r"$\alpha$") because, otherwise, "\[...]" indicates a special character in an unformatted text (currently it's a warning, but could lead to silent errors). -> Arthur will try to understand what this means